jarndt4/sports_final_project/source/soccer/current_news/current_news.rst

 individual award in the world, or the best player of the calendar year.
 Up until 2018, the Ballon d'Or was only offered to the best male player in the world.
 This year, however, it was also given to the best female player.
-While the results surprised a few around the world, it was still exciting to see who won.

 We will start with the women's award.
 This is the first year that a woman has won the Ballon d'Or, so it was a very historic award to win.
 The winner of